 So far, the Lean Startup movement has been mostly driven by early adopters who had a visceral reaction to the problems/solutions surfaced by Steve Blank and Eric Ries, and who were willing to do something about it (i.e change behavior, run meetups, start a google group).
-My rough characterization of these early adopters are second and third time entrepreneurs who have had their reality distortion fields challenged by reality.
+My rough characterization of these early adopters is second and third-time entrepreneurs who have had their reality distortion fields challenged by reality.

-But as the Lean Startup movement starts to move beyond early adopters, there will be more resistance to behavior change which will result in even more faith-based snap judgements and debates.
+But as the Lean Startup movement starts to move beyond early adopters, there will be more resistance to behavior change which will result in even more faith-based snap judgments and debates.

 Lean Startups are fundamentally about building continuous learning organizations.
 So, at least in theory, we should be able to learn our way around this chasm.

-But we need to stop blindly chasing tactics, start asking why, and measuring results.
+But we must stop blindly chasing tactics and start asking why and measuring results.
 The same meta-pattern used to vet product hypotheses can and should be rigorously applied to the methodology itself.

 The Lean Startup Adoption Cycle

-I recently started a “Running Lean Chat” experiment where I invite my book readers to talk with me one-to-one on how they are applying these techniques to their products.
+I recently started a “Running Lean Chat” experiment where I invite my book readers to talk with me one-to-one about how they are applying these techniques to their products.